pradeeprdev/movie-app-slashash/README.md

 npm install --save-dev nodemon

-# Create .env file in mail directory and copy the content from .env.example file and use your credential
+# Create .env file
+In main directory create .env file and copy the content from .env.example file and use your credential

 # Create Database and Table